t-mart/sb/README.md

 # sb

 CLI for driving QBittorrent instances.
-Easier if you have a lot of torrents!
+The web UI is fine, but tedious for performing bulk operations across multiple instances. `sb` unlocks the expressivity of scripting for these operations.

 ## Config